AprilSylph/Palettes-for-Tumblr/README.md

-# Tumblr-Palettes
+# Palettes for Tumblr
-Create your own colour scheme for Tumblr!
-(WIP)
+Colour scheme manager for Tumblr.
+Work-in-progress.